ojdo/python-tools/README.md

 ## shapelytools

 Many handy small functions dealing with collections of shapely objects, i.e. points, lines and polygons.
 I use them to script small geographic algorithms on my own.
-The module implements a naive nearest neighbor algorithm, pruning of short line segments, finding isolated endpoints among a list of possibly touching lines. **Note:** shapely is not aware of geographic coordinates!
+The module implements a naive nearest neighbor algorithm, pruning of short line segments, finding isolated endpoints among a list of possibly touching lines.

+:!: **Note:** shapely is not aware of geographic coordinates!
 So while some of these functions might work with lat/lon coordinates in degrees, I use them mainly in projected coordinate systems with x/y coordinates in metres.
+So use something like GeoPandas' `to_crs` function to convert your geographic (lat, lon) data to a projected (x, y) coordinate system before using anything from this package.

 ### Dependencies
   - [shapely](https://pypi.python.org/pypi/Shapely)

-## shptools
+## shptools (deprecated)

 Convenience wrapper of pyshp, including automatic type detection (numeric, string) when reading/writing shapefiles.
 Might be not needed anymore, but was quite handy when written.
-I mainly use `pandashp` above nowadays because of the much more mighty DataFrame.
+This is the predecessor to my `pandashp` toolbox, which itself now is partially unneeded because of GeoPandas.

 ### Dependencies
   - [pyshp](https://github.com/GeospatialPython/pyshp)